 Designed to assist students in gaining basic knowledge of leadership skills, to develop skills in principles and administration of parliamentary law; the co-curricular activity program; finances, including budgetary procedure; and group dynamics.
 Offered for Pass/No Pass grading only.
-May be repeated one time.
-(MJC SOCSC 58)
+(MJC SOCSC